ajdin14200/MISTNU-repair-problem/README.md

 Here is an example with the proposed example that can be found in the demofile_WC.txt:

-python3 ./main --inputFile ../benchmark/demofile_WC.txt --solver SBT --optim k-contract
+python3 ./main --inputFile ../benchmark/demofile_WC.txt --solver SMT_WC --optim k-contract

 # Collaborators